olitrussle/blog/_posts/2017-04-24-meet-the-team-jonny-a.md

 I was hired as a software engineer, so as you can imagine, I write a lot of code.
 I also did some design before we had a full-time designer - I wanted to join Trussle as I’m easily distracted and there’s lots of variety in the role.
 I’m interested in organisational happiness - not just building a company, but making one that everyone wants to be part of, and I’m lucky that I’ve had the flexibility to explore that.

 ## How has Trussle changed since you joined?
-Well we’re a lot bigger now - when I joined we were still based in one of our investor's offices.
+Well we’re a lot bigger now - when I joined we were still based in one of our investors offices.
 It was a nice office, but when we made our 14th hire it was time to move - we were like goldfish crammed into two glass bowls.

 Our branding has also changed, and we now offer Mortgage in Principles, which was a big release that took a lot of work.
 Growing a company involves a bit of a trial and an experiment, but over the past year we’ve learnt a lot about what our customers really want from an online mortgage broker and we’re constantly improving our service as a result.
 We’ve also got lots more customers!